catherineluse/versioned-docs-experiment/rancher-docs/en/installation/resources/k8s-tutorials/ha-RKE/_index.md

 shortTitle: Set up RKE Kubernetes
 weight: 3
 aliases:
-  - /rancher/v2.0-v2.4/en/installation/k8s-install/kubernetes-rke
+  - /rancher/v2.5/en/installation/k8s-install/kubernetes-rke
 ---

 This section describes how to install a Kubernetes cluster.
 This cluster should be dedicated to run only the Rancher server.

-For Rancher before v2.4, Rancher should be installed on an RKE Kubernetes cluster.
-RKE is a CNCF-certified Kubernetes distribution that runs entirely within Docker containers.

-As of Rancher v2.4, the Rancher management server can be installed on either an RKE cluster or a K3s Kubernetes cluster.
-K3s is also a fully certified Kubernetes distribution released by Rancher, but is newer than RKE.
-We recommend installing Rancher on K3s because K3s is easier to use, and more lightweight, with a binary size of less than 100 MB.
-Note: After Rancher is installed on an RKE cluster, there is no migration path to a K3s setup at this time.
+> As of Rancher v2.5, Rancher can run on any Kubernetes cluster, included hosted Kubernetes solutions such as Amazon EKS.
+The below instructions represent only one possible way to install Kubernetes.

 The Rancher management server can only be run on Kubernetes cluster in an infrastructure provider where Kubernetes is installed using RKE or K3s.
 Use of Rancher on hosted Kubernetes providers, such as EKS, is not supported.

-For systems without direct internet access, refer to [Air Gap: Kubernetes install.]({{<baseurl>}}/rancher/v2.0-v2.4/en/installation/air-gap-high-availability/)
+For systems without direct internet access, refer to [Air Gap: Kubernetes install.]({{<baseurl>}}/rancher/v2.5/en/installation/air-gap-high-availability/)

 > **Single-node Installation Tip:**
 > In a single-node Kubernetes cluster, the Rancher server does not have high availability, which is important for running Rancher in production.
 However, installing Rancher on a single-node cluster can be useful if you want to save resources by using a single node in the short term, while preserving a high-availability migration path.